 There is no risk of yellow fever in Thailand.
 However, the government of Thailand requires proof of yellow fever vaccination if you are arriving from a country with risk of yellow fever.
-This does not include the US.
-If you are traveling from a country other than the US or have a layover in Sub-Saharan Africa or other yellow fever country, you will be required to show the yellow fever vaccine.
-For a list of yellow fever countries, please see the CDC web site: http://wwwnc.cdc.gov/travel/yellow-fever
+This does not include the United States.
+If you are traveling from a country other than the United States or have a layover in sub-Saharan Africa or a yellow fever country, you will be required to show the yellow fever vaccine.
+For a list of yellow fever countries, CDC please the website: see http://wwwnc.cdc.gov/travel/yellowbook/2016/infec tious-diseases-related-to-travel/yellow-fever